 Your Filter Needs to Be Changed

-When your central air conditioner goes haywire, the first thing you should always do is change the filter.
+When your central air conditioning unit goes haywire, the first thing you should always do is change the filter.
 Clogged filters prevent airflow, which means cooled air can’t reach your vents, either.
 Your best bet is to turn off your unit and replace the filter with a brand-new clean one.
 Then turn the AC back on and give it about an hour or two to cool off.

 Similarly, heaters also rely on filters to trap fine particles—and a clogged one will restrict air flow through the vents.
 Dirty filters also cause your heating equipment to work harder, which drives up energy costs.
 And that means more wear and tear for your unit, as well as a shortened lifespan.
 Change the filter every month and you’ll see an instant boost in your heating and cooling performance!